 What symptoms are associated with low sperm count?

-As mentioned above, a semen analysis is the most important of all lab tests for males.
-To get more info about this diagnostic test, see also: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.
+The semen analysis is the most important of all laboratory tests for males.
+To get more information about this diagnostic test you can visit the following link: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

 Guzick DS, Overstreet JW, Factor-Litvak P, Brazil CK, Nakajima ST, Coutifaris C, et al. (2001).
 Sperm morphology, motility, and concentration in fertile and infertile men.
 N Engl J Med 2001; 345: 1388-1393.